Bioprinted Alginate Viability

 HNDFs were mixed with either 2% or 5% (w/v) alginate at a 5 million/ml concentration.
 Pipetted thin films were created by pipetting 10 μl of solution on transwell plates then submerging the samples in 10 mM Calcium Chloride for 10 – 15 minutes.

-2% Bioprinted thin films were created this gcode and suggested print parameters from Allevi.
+2% Bioprinted thin films, printed with this gcode were sliced according to the suggested print parameters below.
 5% bioprinted thin films, printed with this gcode, were also printed using the suggested print parameters.
 Volume of extruded bioprinted material was estimated with the volume test.
 Extrusion time in the printed gcode was set for extrusion of approximately 10 μl.
 All samples were crosslinked for 10-15 minutes in calcium chloride, then washed three times with phosphate buffered saline (PBS).
-All samples were bioprinted with an Allevi 1.
+All samples were bioprinted with an Allevi 2.

 Bioprinted Ring Fabrication

 First, CAD files of alginate rings and supporting pluronic F127 structure were created with solidworks.
-Then, these .stl files were loaded into repetier host and sliced with the print parameters suggested by Allevi.
+Then, these .stl files were loaded into repetier host and sliced with the suggested print parameters.
 5 ml of Pluronic F127 was loaded into extruder 1 and 2 ml of 2% alginate with a 5 million/ml HNDF concentration was loaded into extruder 2.
 30 gauge needles were used for both materials.

 To assess cell viability, a LIVE/DEAD kit (Life Technologies) was used.
 Images were taken on a Nikon TE300 Inverted Fluorescent Microscope or a Leica TCS SP5 II Scanning Laser Confocal Microscope.
 Statistical analysis was performed using an Analysis of Variance (ANOVA) test to determine if differences were present amongst treatment groups.
 If differences were determined from the ANOVA, a post hoc Tukey’s multiple comparison test was used to determine statistical differences between groups tested.
 A confidence level of 95% (α=0.05) was used for all analyses.
 Error bars on graphs represent the standard deviation from the mean.